Sub-title: The Origin of Rest Mass

 Now, according to the principle of relativity, such a body would observe light zap past it at a constant speed regardless of the speed of the body.

 Now, imagine that the speed of light was related to mass, won’t such a mass be constant?
 Yes, it would.
 However, we know that the speed of light is not related to mass, but this is not the case with gravity, where we now have to deal with acceleration and not uniform speed.

 So, when this our body accelerates, it realizes that just as it cannot travel faster than light, so also can it not travel faster than gravity.
 Thus, we have a case where the accelerating body cannot accelerate greater than gravity.

 This is why rest mass is constant.
 It is for the exact same reason why the speed of light is constant, which is the principle of relativity.
-This post-modern discovery, therefore, ends the debate in some circles if light is a constant.
+This post-modern discovery, therefore, ends the debate in some circles if the speed of light is a fundamental constant.
 Yes, it is, just as the rest mass of a body is a constant.

-The long-hidden connection between light and gravity can only be revealed by the principle of relativity, and as relativity shows, no accelerating body can travel faster than light and gravity.
+The long-hidden connection between light and gravity (or rest mass) can only be revealed by the principle of relativity, and as relativity shows, no accelerating body can travel faster than both light and gravity.